Waiting staff: Duties

-The duties of waiting staff can be tedious and harsh but are vital to the economic success of restaurants.
-Such duties include the following: preparing a section of tables before guests sit down (e.g., changing the tablecloth, putting out new utensils, cleaning chairs, etc.); offering cocktails, specialty drinks, wine, beer, or other beverages; recommending food options; requesting the chef to make changes in how food is prepared; pre-clearing the tables; and serving food and beverages to customers.
+Such duties of typical waiters include the following: preparing a section of tables before guests sit down (e.g., changing the tablecloth, putting out new utensils, cleaning chairs, etc.), although typically this is a responsibility of bussers; offering cocktails, specialty drinks, wine, beer, or other beverages; recommending food options; requesting the chef to make changes in how food is prepared; pre-clearing the tables; and serving food and beverages to customers.
 In some higher-end restaurants, servers have a good knowledge of the wine list and can recommend food–wine pairings.
 At more expensive restaurants, servers memorize the ingredients of the dishes and the manner in which the food is prepared; for example, if the menu lists marinated beef, the customer might ask what the beef is marinated in, for how long, and what cut of beef is used in the dish.
 Silver service staff are specially trained to serve at banquets or high-end restaurants.
 These servers follow specific rules and service guidelines, which makes this a skilled job.
 They generally wear black and white with a long, white apron (extending from the waist to the ankles).
-At expensive restaurants, waiting staff also keep blacklists of rude customers.
-Some waiting staff, are trained to deal with aggressive customers and how to restrain them, until security or police arrive.
-Also they are trained at first aid, specifically the Silver service staff.

 The head server is in charge of the waiting staff and is also frequently responsible for assigning seating.
 The head server must insure that all staff do their duties accordingly.
 The functions of a head server can overlap to some degree with that of the maître d'hôtel.
 Restaurants in North America employ an additional level of waiting staff, known as busboys or busgirls, increasingly referred to as bussers or server assistants, to clear dirty dishes, set tables, and otherwise assist the waiting staff.

-Emotional labour is often required of waiting staff, particularly at many high-class restaurants.
+Emotional labour is often required of waiting staff.

+Some waitstaff keep or consult blacklists of rude customers.